DanielFrulane/Ray-Tracer-Application/README.md

 - **"up":** {"x": x, "y": y,"z": z}, where (x,y,z) are the 3D coordinates in the scene represented in floating point notation.
 This is what is perceived as "up".
 - **"zoomOut":** positive float value, where for values > 1 the camera will be zooming out and for values < 1 it will be zooming in.
-- **"aspectRatio":** positive float value representing the ratio between the width and height of the rendered image.
+- **"ASPECT_RATIO":** positive float value representing the ratio between the width and height of the rendered image.

 ### Lights
 - **"type":** "light".
 - **"position":** {"x": x, "y": y,"z": z}, where (x,y,z) are the 3D coordinates in the scene represented in floating point notation.
 This is where the light will be placed.